microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_1/2_HTML/tips_for_html.md

 ### Organize HTML syntax

 As your HTML gets bigger, managing it can become quite a task.
-Below are quick rules that can help you keep your syntax clean and organized:

-Use lowercase letters within element names, attributes, and values.
+One quick rule that can help you keep your syntax clean and organized is to use lowercase letters within element names, attributes, and values.

 ### Indent nested elements